Teaching Artists

 Bradley Brough

 Bradley is a Los Angeles based composer and musician who has been writing and playing piano for more than 25 years.
 He has written music for many stage productions in both Los Angeles and London as well as assisting to develop arts education programs for distance learning during the pandemic.
-His previous work with 24th Street theatre includes The Miraculous Journey of Edward Tulane, Enter Stage Right, Staring YOU!, and Las Instrucciones.
-He is very proud to bring music back to the live theatre for the debut of Rapunzel Alone.
+His previous work with 24th Street theatre includes Pascal and Julien, The Miraculous Journey of Edward Tulane, Rapunzel Alone, Enter Stage Right, Staring YOU!, and Las Instrucciones.

 Davitt Felder

 Davitt Felder is a musician, actor and writer.
-He is a graduate of Carnegie Mellon's school of drama with a BFA in acting.
-Last year he finished a three month run of the musical review of protest music he wrote and performed in called "ROAR, Rock On American Resurrection".
+He is a graduate of Carnegie Mellon's School of Drama with a BFA in acting.
+Last year he finished a three-month run of the musical review of protest music he wrote and performed in called "ROAR, Rock On American Resurrection".
 Davitt is a lover of California History and so he is always so happy to be a part of 24th St Theatre and its growing place in the LA community's history.
 He believes in art as a social cause and that teaching and promoting empathy to kids is vital and important in this ever growing age of technology.
-He puts this into practice in his acting workshops for 24th Street Theatre and at schools around California and in his musical Therapy work with Alzheimer's patients.
-As a musician he has performed on behalf of Quincy Jones Productions and for Major League Baseball.
+He puts this into practice in his acting workshops for 24th Street Theatre at schools around California and in his musical Therapy work with Alzheimer's patients.
+As a musician, he has performed on behalf of Quincy Jones Productions and for Major League Baseball.

 Linda Ravenswood